CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Proposed Method: CHIMERA

-where $\widehat{C}_S(k,t)$ denotes interpolated cached U-Net feature, k denotes index of \texttt{slerp} and $t$ denotes timestep of \texttt{DDIM}.
-These interpolated features are subsequently injected into the U-Net during denoising according to their matched timesteps.
+where $\widehat{C}_{S^*}(k,t)$ denotes interpolated cached U-Net feature, $k$ denotes the \texttt{slerp} index and $t$ denotes the \texttt{DDIM} timestep.
+These features are then injected into the U-Net during the denoising process according to their matched timesteps.